 The Running Horse

 Leman Street Tavern

 12 x 3 Boxing

 LONDON & BEYOND

 We’re well connected in the East End

 Whitechapel is one of the best connected parts of the city.
 It’s got links to the Central, Circle, Hammersmith & City, District and Metropolitan lines as well as a number of Overground stations.
 Better still, they’re all within easy walking distance of The Loom.
 It’s a five-minute stroll from Aldgate East and a short walk from Aldgate, Liverpool Street and Whitechapel station.
-Crossrail’s Elizabeth line is launching in December 2018 and will cut most journey times in half.
+Crossrail’s Elizabeth line is launching in Autumn 2019 and will cut most journey times in half.
 It will also provide a direct service to Heathrow with a travel time of just 38 minutes.
 On your bike It’s easy for cyclists to get here with two Cycle superhighways on our doorstep.
 CS2 runs from Aldgate to Bow along Whitechapel High Street, and CS3 links the nearby Tower of London to Green Park.